 Figure 3: Neighbor-joining tree for the studied Harmonia axyridis population samples based on the distance of Cavalli-Sforza & Edwards (1967).

-Population code names are as in Fig. 1 and Table S1.
-The different colors correspond to different continents or status (i.e. native area in green, North America in red, South America in orange, Africa in brown, Europe in purple and European biocontrol in blue).
+Note: Population code names are as in Fig. 1 and Table S1.
+Different colors correspond to different continents or status: native area in green, North America in red, South America in orange, Africa in brown, Europe in purple and European biocontrol in blue.
 Bootstrap values calculated over 1,000 replications are given as percentages (only values > 20% are shown).

 Figure 4: Genetic clustering of the population samples of Harmonia axyridis

-Ancestry estimation based on the Bayesian individual clustering method implemented in STRUCTURE (Pritchard et al. 2000) are given for K = 2 to 9 population units (left).
+Note: Ancestry estimation based on the Bayesian individual clustering method implemented in STRUCTURE (Pritchard et al. 2000) are given for K = 2 to 9 population units (left).
 Each vertical line represents an individual and each color represents a genetic cluster.
 Individuals are grouped by population sample (names at the bottom of the figure are as in Fig. 1 and Table S1).
 The black text at the top of the figure groups the sampled populations by continent.
 The blue text at the top of the figure groups the sample by the genetic clusters inferred at the intra-continental scale with the Bayesian group clustering method implemented in BAPS (Corander et al. 2004).
 See Appendix S1 for details.

 Figure 5: Worldwide invasion scenario of Harmonia axyridis.